200016harshjain/solidity-hotel-booking/README.md

 # solidity-hotel-booking
 Trying to build a hotel booking mechanism using smart contracts.
 I'm going to be writing just the smart contracts for now, will work on my frontend skills later.
+Testing everything on Remix :)

 # Basic Features
 ## User Side